Lately, there seems to be a real prejudice in the public speaking world against reading a speech (as opposed to delivering it from memory).

 If You Don’t Want to Read Your Speech, Blame TED

-Now you may wonder why — if carrying some paper onstage was good enough for Winston Churchill — so many of today’s speakers balk at doing it.
+If carrying paper onstage was good enough for Winston Churchill, you may wonder why so many of today’s speakers balk at doing it.

 The answer, I believe, is TED.